 Ever had your own shadow got in the way of your photo?
 Easy solve, move around!
 Change your position and see how the light will react, tilt to an angle even.
 Just like doing crazy yoga-esque positions for outdoor photos, and the same goes for food.
 As in the case where you are sitting by the window, but standing between the window and your food...
 You will be casting a big shadow over it.

 I’m not going to rant about this but think about would you take a selfie of yourself on your epic trip with the flash on?
 No, because you wouldn’t look flattering right?
 Then why would you do it for your meal?
 It creates hard shadows and it makes the food appear static.

-4: Learn your manual settings If you aren’t shooting with a phone and have a camera, get out of the comfort zone known as Auto mode.
+4: Learn your manual settings If you aren’t shooting with a phone and have a camera, get out of the comfort zone known as an Auto mode.
 If you want to figure out how to get out of Auto, try learning more about the exposure triangle.
-Your ISO, shutter speed and aperture will be your best friends to help you craft the image you see in your mind.
+Your ISO, shutter speed, and aperture will be your best friends to help you craft the image you see in your mind.

 5: What’s your hero angle?

 Food photography has 3 popular camera angles.
 The most popular for social media being the overhead (also called flat lay).
 The other two are straight on and 45-degree angles.
 When taking pictures of your meal, try shooting these 3 different angles and see which one you like best.